aaronmsimon/godot-clock-calamity/README.md

 5. enemy TLS handles movement - should be an ai movement component of some kind
 6. SpawnComponent is really not a reusable component
 7. maybe an interface for projectiles?
+8. UI health, ammo should be one component
+9. Need to add reload for enemies?

 ### Next Steps
 6. Aim Component